ashutoshdumiyan/Indian-COVID-19-Tracker/README.md

 # An Indian COVID-19 tracker

-Visit the website [here](https://indiancovidtracker.netlify.app/) and give any suggestions and report bugs.
+Visit the website [here](https://indiancovidtracker.netlify.app/) and give any suggestions and report bugs.<br/>
+### Note - Open the website in a desktop or tablet for best experience.
+It's not as nearly optimised for mobile.
+View it as a desktop site in mobile.

 ## Screenshots
 * Homepage <br/><br/>